spieglt/FlyingCarpet/README.md

 # Compilation instructions:

++ `go get -x github.com/spieglt/flyingcarpet`

-+ Windows only: Compile WFD_DLL project with Visual Studio (Release, x64) and then run `makeIconSyso.bat` while in `icons/Windows` folder.
++ Windows only: Compile WFD_DLL project with Visual Studio (Release, x64 mode) and then run `makeIconSyso.bat` while in `icons/Windows` folder.
 Also install TDM-GCC (64-bit) (used for embedding icon in binary).

-+ `go get -x github.com/spieglt/flyingcarpet`

 + Compile ![`go-bindata`](https://github.com/jteeuwen/go-bindata) and copy executable to `flyingcarpet` folder.